Welcome to What is Freemote

-We can’t stress enough experience is key here!
+We can’t stress enough that experience is key here!

 - This course is not for beginners which is what the product owners are trying to sell it to, but it may be a decent starting point, however, what they teach on this course you could learn yourself on the internet for free.

-- Been able to go freelance after taking a 7-week course especially for beginners is just not going to happen.
+- Being able to go freelance after taking an 8-week course, especially for beginners is just not going to happen.